n-buckley/travel-tanzania/readme.md

 **Task: add carousel for each region of cool places**

-You know waht I started looking up how to do this and I found something a solution, but now that I think about it, I have about 20 places meant to be in one carosel ...
+You know what I started looking up how to do this and I found something a solution, but now that I think about it, I have about 20 places meant to be in one carousel ...

 i feel like thats not really practical for a user to shuffle through all of them.

 Ok.
-I thought of something, what if I do something like 'your books' in book reads where theres lots of tiny images and then you can hover over an image to see the title and maybe a very mini descripton...
-Yeah im going to roll with that.
+I thought of something, what if I do something like 'your books' in book reads where theres lots of tiny images and then you can hover over an image to see the title and maybe a very mini description...
+Yeah I'm going to roll with that.

 _Task: Mini images with hover description_

 Ok hm, I can store the description sin the title as a hack and it would automatically show it to me when I hovers.
-That would definitley be the easiest way.
+That would definitely be the easiest way.

 Ok..
-Yeha im just gping to do that a lot of the solutoins I see make the text replace the image (kind of like the flip cards above, but I want it to hover off to the side (kind of like goodreads does with book covers, if not exactly) which is pretty much what the title/tooltip does
+Yeah I'm just going to do that a lot of the solutions I see make the text replace the image (kind of like the flip cards above, but I want it to hover off to the side (kind of like Goodreads does with book covers, if not exactly) which is pretty much what the title/tooltip does

 Actually I can just make a [tooltip class] (https://www.w3schools.com/css/css_tooltip.asp) instead of using title.
-This will aslo alow me to add more text.
+This will also allow me to add more text.

 - [ ] Oh!
-I remeber now I wanted to be able to show a map where you could hover over all of the spots !!
+I remember now I wanted to be able to show a map where you could hover over all of the spots !!

 For now this is ok